 penalties being applied

-compliance requirements becoming operational
+compliance becoming operational

 Workplace Governance Catching Up